Have a way with words?

 21. Ephemera

-We’ll end with Ephemera, a company that is more focused on merchandise like stickers than it is with greeting cards.
+We’ll end with Ephemera, a company that is more focused on merchandise like stickers than on greeting cards.

-Don’t let that dissuade you, though: you can make an easy $50 if your idea is accepted for their products.
+Don’t let that dissuade you, though: you could earn an easy $50 if your idea is accepted for their products.

 Guidelines